schmelczer/great-ai/docs/how-to-guides/create-service.md

 ```

 ??? info "Why not simply use `@GreatAI?`"
-    The purpose of the `GreatAI.create` is simply to provide you with type-checking through MyPy, Pylance, and similar libraries.
+    The purpose of the [@GreatAI.create][great_ai.deploy.GreatAI.create] is simply to provide you with type-checking through MyPy, Pylance, and similar libraries.
 However, the overloading support for `__new__` is lacking in MyPy, thus, a static factory method is used instead.

 ## With types